bichikim/keg/README.md

         } // action result is 'afterHook/brforeHook/[payload]'
       }, {
         // shouldHave: ... // ignore except/ only options
-        beforeAction: ['beforeHook'], // can be array, It will run all plugins orderly
+        beforeAction: ['beforeHook'], // it can be array, which will run all plugins in order
         afterAction: 'afterHook', // can be string
       })
     },